aidn3/hypixel-guild-discord-bridge/docs/MIGRATION.md

   configuration at `./config/` directory that is directly controlled by the application via discord command `/settings`
 - Remove `socket` section entirely since the feature has been completely removed.
 - Remove `useIngameCommand` and `interval` in `metrics` section.
-- Remove all official plugins in `plugins` section except for any custom plugin
+- Remove `plugins` section entirely since it has been migrated to newer system.

 ### Application Configurations